Divide-By-0/blog/content/posts/movies.md

 - **Tick Tick Boom**: 9/10.
 This year’s Lin Manuel Miranda release.
 The relationship dialogue felt really authentic, and it’s really fun to see the maturation of the character's vision throughout time.
 Confused how 30/90 is the most popular song from the album, I put it dead last on my ranking.
 Alexandra Shipp is my newest celeb crush for sure.

 - **Tenet**: 10/10.
 On the first watch, I was unfortunately too sleep-deprived to understand even half of what was going on.
-This is one of the few films I've ever rewatched, since the plot was so complex and addicting to puzzle out.
+This is one of the few films I've ever rewatched immediately, since the plot was so complex and addicting to puzzle out.
 After spending a long night analyzing it, I think it’s self-consistent and I finally was able to wrap my head around all the story lines and questions.
-I think I really enjoy these cerebral multi-layered plots; it reminds me a bit of unwrapping the onion plots of ‘Us’ or ‘Interstellar’, but this one is like 5x as complex and does a surprisingly excellent, non-tropey job with its take on time travel.
+I think I really enjoy these cerebral multi-layered plots; it reminds me a bit of unwrapping the onion plots of ‘Us’ or ‘Interstellar’, but this one is like 5x as complex and does a surprisingly excellent, non-tropey job with its take on time travel. <!-- There is one quirk with injuries working slightly differently whether it's normal or radiation induced, but I think it's still consistent.  -->

 ### 2021